Heat pump support

 If things still don’t look quite right

 Most issues can be fixed with a little heat pump TLC (maybe the radiators feel colder at the top, or your hot water isn’t as hot as you’d expect).
-In this section we'll explain how to tackle this by:
+The first things to do are:

-• Opening the radiator valves and bleeding the radiators
+- Open the radiator valves and bleed the radiators

-• Checking and adjusting the water pressure in your heat pump
+- Check and adjust the water pressure in your heat pump

 There are two simple things you can do to keep your radiators in good nick and make sure your heating levels stay stable.